 Born 1987 in Rijeka, Croatia, Vesna Kurilić holds MAs in library science and art history (her first love will always be 17th and 18th century architecture in Europe).
 She has had several short stories published, earning several awards, most notably three SFERA awards (2012, 2014 and 2018) and one Artefakt (2018).
 Izazov krvi, which earned two of the awards, is Vesna’s first novel in print, but the fifth one she’s written (good riddance!).
 Her main literary focus is “re-claiming” local history on behalf of non-binary, queer folks like herself, and making it accessible and identifiable for young(er) readers.

 Izazov krvi originated as a NaNoWriMo novel in 2012, when Vesna co-coordinated the Croatian region.
-This planetwide “call to arms” encourages everybody to write a novel in just thirty days, providing moral support, coffee and some of the best writers’ camaraderie out there.
-Her recent NaNo effort was the first Izazov krvi tie-in novella, set for publication late in 2019.
+This planetwide ‘call to arms’ encourages everybody to write a novel in just thirty days, providing moral support, coffee and some of the best writers’ camaraderie out there.

-As a librarian, she’s constantly trying to connect to quirky young minds, especially sci-fi geeks, and promote graphic novels, book clubs and personal involvement as an important part of contemporary culture.
-She has previously been recognized on a national level in the librarian community through her column Page 33, Rijeka City Library’s “insider” column.
+As a librarian, she’s constantly trying to connect to quirky young minds, especially sci-fi geeks, and promote genre fiction, graphic novels, reading groups and personal involvement as an important part of contemporary culture.
+She has previously been recognized on a national level in the librarian community through her Page 33, Rijeka City Library’s ‘insider’ column.